Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: Functional implementation details

 Irreducible representations and their associated character tables play a central role in the symmetry analysis of crystalline systems.
 They provide the theoretical foundation for the classification of electronic band structures and phonon modes \cite{reich2002carbon}, the derivation of symmetry-based selection rules \cite{PhysRevB.65.045418}.
 For quasi-1D systems, these tasks require the use of line-group representations.

-A complete and systematic construction of irreducible representation matrices and character tables for all $13$ families of line groups, see Table~\ref{tab:line_group}, was established by Damnjanović and Milošević \cite{M_Vujicic_1977,Bozovic_1981,damnjanovic2010line}.
-In their framework, each irrep is uniquely labeled by a set of physically meaningful quantum numbers: the axial wave vector $k\in (-\pi/L, \pi/L]$, the angular momentum index $m$ and parity labels $\Pi_{\rm V}$, $\Pi_{\rm H}$, $\Pi_{\rm U}$ associated with vertical, horizontal mirror and improper rotational symmetries respectively.
-The allowed values of $m$ and the presence of parity labels depend on the specific line-group family: families containing a vertical mirror symmetry (e.g., families 6-13) admit a $\Pi_{V}$ label; families containing a horizontal mirror symmetry (e.g., families 2-4,9-13) admit a parity label $\Pi_{\rm H}$; and families containing an improper rotational symmetry (e.g., families 5, 9-13) admit a parity label $\Pi_{\rm U}$.
+A complete and systematic construction of irreducible representation matrices and character tables for all $13$ families of line groups, see Table~\ref{tab:line_group}, was established by Damnjanovi\'c and Milo\v{s}evi\'c \cite{M_Vujicic_1977,Bozovic_1981,damnjanovic2010line}.
+In their framework, each irrep is uniquely labeled by a set of physically meaningful quantum numbers: the axial wave vector $k\in (-\pi/L, \pi/L]$, the angular momentum index $m$ and parity labels $\Pi_{V}$, $\Pi_{H}$, $\Pi_{U}$ associated with vertical, horizontal mirror and twofold ($U$-axis) rotational symmetries respectively.
+The allowed values of $m$ and the presence of parity labels depend on the specific line-group family: families containing a vertical mirror symmetry (e.g., families 6-13) admit a $\Pi_{V}$ label; families containing a horizontal mirror symmetry (e.g., families 2-4,9-13) admit a parity label $\Pi_{H}$; and families containing an improper rotational symmetry (e.g., families 5, 9-13) admit a parity label $\Pi_{U}$.
 Families without any such symmetry (e.g., family 1) are labeled by $(k,m)$ alone.

-In \textsc{Pulgon-tools}, the irrep framework of Damnjanović and Milošević \cite{damnjanovic2010line} is implemented analytically, without reliance on precomputed lookup tables.
-Starting from the line group identified by the symmetry detection module (Sec.~\ref{sec:sym_detection}), the code determines the family index and constructs the full list of quantum number $\left( k,m,\Pi_{V},\Pi_{H},\Pi_{U} \right)$ for the requested wave vector $k$.
-For each irrep, the full representation matrices $\bm{D}^{(q,m,\Pi)}(g)$ are constructed for every symmetry operation $g$ of the group, and the characters are obtained as their traces:
+In \textsc{Pulgon-tools}, the irrep framework of Damnjanovi\'c and Milo\v{s}evi\'c \cite{damnjanovic2010line} is implemented analytically, without reliance on precomputed lookup tables.
+Starting from the line group identified by the symmetry detection module (Sec.~\ref{sec:sym_detection}), the code determines the family index and constructs the full list of quantum numbers $\left( k,m,\Pi_{V},\Pi_{H},\Pi_{U} \right)$ for the requested wave vector $k$.
+For each irrep, the full representation matrices $\bm{D}^{(k,m,\Pi)}(g)$ are constructed for every symmetry operation $g$ of the group, and the characters are obtained as their traces:

 The choice of quantum number convention $(k,m)$ is discussed in Section~\ref{subsec:irreps}.